argoproj-archive/docs/content/yaml/argo_tutorial_7_deploy_microservices_sockshop_app.md

 # Tutorial 7: Deploy Microservices-based App

 This tutorial shows how to deploy and scale a stateful, microservices-based application ("Sock shop") using an Argo workflow.
-Sock shop is an open source e-commerce app with fourteen microservices. ([https://microservices-demo.github.io/](https://microservices-demo.github.io/)).
+Sock shop is an open source e-commerce app with fourteen microservices ([https://microservices-demo.github.io/](https://microservices-demo.github.io/)).
 Six of the services are stateful services that require a persistent volume.
 (The Sock shop deployment requires the persistence of the user-generated data and the app files to run.)
-This example uses an AWS EBS volume to persist the stateful services.
-This example also deploys Zipkin for tracing the application end-to-end.
+This example uses an AWS EBS volume to persist the stateful services and also deploys Zipkin for tracing the application end-to-end.

 ## Prerequisites

   This tutorial assumes the following:

   * You have successfully [installed Argo](https://argoproj.github.io/argo-site/get-started/installation).
-  * You have integrated Argo with Appstore containing Sock shop microservices-based application [https://github.com/argoproj/microservices-demo](https://github.com/argoproj/microservices-demo)
+  * You have integrated Argo with the repo that contains the Sock shop, microservices-based, application [https://github.com/argoproj/microservices-demo](https://github.com/argoproj/microservices-demo)
   * You have [created an AWS RDS database instance of type "PostgreSQL"](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
 Make sure you've taken all default parameters and that Argo can access the database endpoint.
   * (CLI only) You have logged into the Argo command line.
 To do this, go to your terminal, cd to the directory for the Argo install, and enter the following information at the command-line prompt:
     * `$ argo login`